Taicang Jiangsu, China Travel Guide

 The city's location on the Yangtze River estuary and rich agricultural land shaped its cooking, with a wealth of freshwater and saltwater produce forming the foundation.

-Proximity to the Yangtze River estuary and East China Sea means fresh catches like river crabs and various fish are prominent.
+Proximity to the Yangtze River estuary and East China Sea means fresh seafood like river crabs and various fish are prominent.

-Known for delicate flavors, with seasonings like a salty, sugar (subtly), rice wine, and ginger for a balanced taste.
+Known for delicate flavors, with seasonings like a salty, sugar (subtly), rice wine, and ginger for an even taste.

-A famous local noodle dish with tender, flavorful braised pork served over springy noodles in a savory broth.
+A well-known local noodle dish with tender, flavorful braised pork served over springy noodles in a savory broth.

 Found in local noodle shops and casual eateries throughout Taicang.